MicrosoftDocs/customer-insights/ci-docs/journeys/manage-teams.md

     - **Description**: Describe the team.

 > [!NOTE]
-> The **Administrator** field is only for reference and it doesn't have any special processing.
+> The **Administrator** field is only for reference and doesn't have any special processing.
 You can use this field to restrict who can add and remove team members by registering a [plug-in](/power-apps/developer/data-platform/plug-ins) on the [associate and disassociate](/power-apps/developer/data-platform/webapi/associate-disassociate-entities-using-web-api) APIs for the **teammembership_association** relationship.
 These actions can be enforced when the user is the administrator of the team.
 For more information, see the community [sample code](https://community.dynamics.com/crm/b/mylifemicrosoftdynamiccrm/posts/ms-dynamics-crm-associate-disassociate-message-plugin).

 1. Select **Save** on the command bar.
 1. The page reloads, now showing a **Team members** table.
 Use the settings here to view, add, or remove  members for the team.